Know Your Numbers

 White blood cells (WBC) fight infection and respond to inflammation.
 A high count usually means there is infection in the body.
 Red blood cells (RBC) carry oxygen to your tissues and carbon dioxide to your lungs.
 An elevated count could mean dehydration, and a low count could be a sign of anemia.
 Hemoglobin (HGB) and hematocrit (HCT) are also indices of red blood cell function; low values may indicate anemia.
 Platelets keep your blood “sticky” and a low count may cause easy bleeding or bruising whereas a very high count may make you more prone to a blood clot.

 - RBC – Reference range is 4.69-6.10 (men); 4.04-5.48 (women)

 - HGB – Reference range is 14.0-18.0 (men); 12.0-16.0 (women)

 - HCT – Reference range is 41.5-54.5 (men); 35.5-49.0 (women)

 Knowing these numbers provide a perfect start to a healthy lifestyle.
 Should you have any questions about these numbers, contact your physician.
-For more information about Cooper Clinic, click here or call 972.560.2667.
+Visit the Cooper Clinic website for more information or call 972.560.2667.